-Literature & Writing Seminars address various approaches to textual interpretation, critical thinking, research, and writing.
+Literature and writing seminars address various approaches to textual interpretation, critical thinking, research, and writing.
 Through close-reading, rigorous research, critical dialogue, and through analysis of text, theory, and history, you learn to shape and present informed ideas in a variety of writing formats that demonstrate clarity, coherence, intellectual force, and stylistic control.
-There is a strong element of experimentation and self-examination in this pursuit as well as a passionate questioning of the world in which we live.
+PNCA's literature and writing Seminars embrace experimentation and self-examination as well as a passionate questioning of the world in which we live.

-History, philosophy, critical and cultural studies courses play a key role in the development of a lasting curiosity and empathy about the world fostered through inquiry, research, and experience.
-Courses address a variety of concepts and themes, such as visual culture, identity politics, ontology, ethics and morality, aesthetics, phenomenology, environmentalism, and American politics, and they help you form the historical, theoretical, and philosophical context for much of your creative work and critical thinking.
+History, philosophy, critical and cultural studies courses are where you can indulge your curiosity about the world and its cultures.
+These courses introduce you to key inquiry and research practices and help you form the historical, theoretical, and philosophical context for much of your creative work and critical thinking.
+Courses address a variety of concepts and themes, such as visual culture, identity politics, ontology, ethics and morality, aesthetics, phenomenology, environmentalism, and American politics.
 You grapple with great philosophical questions, learn to understand historical events and trends, form ethical and moral arguments, experiment with theoretical lenses, and undertake critical inquiries that empower you to present your own ideas in more enlightened ways.